Facebook Tips & Strategies

 5. Make Your Changes: A pop-up window or an editable field will appear.
 Type your new information, correct any mistakes, or add what’s missing.

 6. Save Your Work: Don't forget to click the "Save" button.
-Facebook doesn’t always save changes automatically in this section, so make sure you confirm them before navigating away.
+Facebook doesn’t always save changes automatically in this section, so make sure you confirm before navigating away.

 Editing on the Mobile App